Westfield, Indiana: Public library

 The town has a lending library, the Westfield-Washington Public Library.

 Sports

 Westfield hosts the Great Lakes Regional Tournament in the Little League World Series each year.
 The tournament is held at the Grand Park Sports Campus.

-Westfield also has a contract with the NFL's Indianapolis Colts to host their yearly Training Camp at the Grand Park Sports Campus.
+Westfield also has a contract with the NFL's Indianapolis Colts to host their yearly training Camp at the Grand Park Sports Campus.
 This began in 2018, and the contract is for 10 years.
+Grand Park is also a sponsor of Indy Eleven and hosts some of the team's training.